CasaPound: Activities

-The social centre has its own musical band, Zetazeroalfa, an association of civil protection and promotes sports (hiking, parachuting, diving and other disciplines), union activities, and recreational activities, including a theater company, web radio, web television and a monthly magazine.
+The social centre has its musical band, Zetazeroalfa, an association of civil protection and promotes sports (hiking, parachuting, diving and other disciplines), union activities, and recreational activities, including a theater company, web radio, web television and a monthly magazine.

 CasaPound has promoted initiatives outside the Italian territory through its non-profit organization Solidarité Identités.
 The activities of the movement have been the subject of attention by some foreign media.

 From the period of activity of the first social centre then were organized and cultural meetings with several guests, including writer Nicolai Lilin, the LGBT deputy Paola Concia, an ex-Red Brigades Valerio Morucci, and the Chinese community.

 The main CasaPound political proposal is the so-called Mutuo Sociale (Social Mortgage), as a response to the problem of housing which, according to official data, involving approximately 23,000 households throughout Italy.
 In October 2011, the Lazio Region officially approved it within its "House Plan".

-Starting with the 2011 elections CasaPound presented their candidates in local elections in civic lists or centre-right and succeeded in electing its representatives.
-At regional and national elections of 2013 CasaPound Italy announced that it will present its civic lists throughout Italy.
+Starting with the 2011 elections CasaPound presented its candidates in local elections in civic lists or centre-right and succeeded in electing its representatives.
+At the regional and national elections of 2013, CasaPound Italy announced that it would present its civic lists throughout Italy.